 At BHSU, all new buildings and major renovations are built to LEED (Leadership in Energy and Environmental Design) Silver or higher standards.
 David B. Miller Yellow Jacket Student Union was the first state building to earn this standard, earning LEED Gold after its 2009 renovation.
-The Student Union is used as a model for demonstration of energy efficiency and an educational tool for BHSU students and others in the community.
+The Student Union is used as a model for the demonstration of energy efficiency and an educational tool for BHSU students and others in the community.
 Some of these components include a green roof, wind turbine, compost collection of food waste at The Hive, and energy efficiency.
 Since then, The Black Hills State University Rapid City campus and the Life Science Lab at our main campus have both achieved LEED Silver.
 The new Crow Peak Residence Hall was built to LEED specifications and is currently pending certification.

 In an effort to engage the campus and greater community on the issues surrounding local food, BHSU launched Spearfish Local in the spring of 2014.
-Since then, 23 business have registered for the Spearfish Local badge by proving that they sell or cook with local produce.
-To engage student in the process, we created 15 paid student internship positions involving all aspects of the local food economy with external grant funds.
+Since then, 23 businesses have registered for the Spearfish Local badge by proving that they sell or cook with local produce.
+To engage students in the process, we created 15 paid student internship positions involving all aspects of the local food economy with external grant funds.

 The work of Spearfish Local led to the creation of the Black Hills Food Hub, a local food distribution company bridging the gap between local producers and area cafeterias.
 BHSU is incubating the Black Hills Food Hub business with Cobblestone Science as the contracting agency running the program.
 The Black Hills Food Hub is delivering produce from area farms to Regional Hospital in Rapid City and Mt.
 Rushmore National Memorial in Summer 2016!